x4Cx58x54/writing/docs/maths/convex-optimization/convex-optimization.md

 \end{aligned}
 $$

-A **convex optimization problem** is a minimization problem with the objective function and inequality contraints are convex, and equality constraints are affine.
+A **convex optimization problem** is a minimization problem with the objective function and inequality constraints are convex, and equality constraints are affine.

 **Optimality criterion** for differentiable objective functions: $x_0$ is optimal iff $\nabla f_0(x_0)^\top (y-x) \ge 0$ for all $y$ in feasible set.